ZoeBijl/notes/README.md

 A list of software I use, want to use, or have used, and thoughts on those.

 * OS X
 	* Has been getting worse (and way to heavy for HDD based Macs) but still offers the best experience for me.
 * iTunes
 	* Since the iOS 9 update I have replaced iTunes with Spotify on both OS X and iOS.
 	* Has screwed me over with weird design choices since 2001…
 * Spotify
 	* _love_ it, fast, easy, has everything I want (well, most of the time).
 * Sublime Text
 	* Lack of a “use packages” menu really bugs me.
 (Maybe there is a package for that).
 	* Performance with larger files is good.
 * Atom
 	* Used thise for about a year and really like it.
 	* Performance with larger files is an issue.
 * TextMate
 	* Has good accessibility.
+	* Doesn't mess with formatting by default
 * Pixelmator
 	* Great product for its price.
 	* Lacks some usability / clearity in certain parts.
 * Things
 	* Maybe it's not the best experience on mobile, but it has served me on both iOS and OS X since 2009.
 	* Lack of accessibility in OS X UI.
 Should report this to them some day (maybe do an audit).
 * Clear
 	* Lack of contrast on lower priority items really bugs me.
 * Safari
 	* My favourite browser since 2003.
 * Chrome
 	* Have been using this more in recent months.
 	* Good accessibility tools are a reason to use.
 * IRCCloud
 	* Was recommended to me by Marco Zehe; so accessibility ought to be good.
 	* Really like to use it, cleaner interface than something like Gitter or Slack.
 	* Well worth the 4 euro/month fee.
 	* Comes in very handy for W3C meetings (and on the go).

 ## Music